ata6502/DemoApps/README.md

 * Multiple renderers created using a renderer factory:
     + `TextureRenderer` - draws a textured cube lit by two directional lights.
     + `MaterialRenderer` - draws a solid cube lit by a single light.
     + `ColorRenderer` - draws a colored cube whose vertices are transformed dynamically in a vertex shader.
+Also, it uses 32-bit color values
+      (`DirectX::PackedVector::XMCOLOR`) instead of a 128-bit colors.
 * XAML control panel allows the user to turn cube rotation on and off as well as select a renderer.
 * `IndependentInput` provides means for the user to control the point of view using a mouse.
 * Directional lights include diffuse, ambient, and specular components.